molgenis/molgenis-emx2/README.md

 ### starting point
 * EMX2 simplified metadata format
-* Support for multiple schemas; each schema functions as permission group
+* Support for multiple schemas; each schema functions as permission group and as scope of multi-tenancy if desired
 * GraphQL endpoint for each schema, as well as 1 overall
 * Uses PostgreSQL for all heavy lifting (incl permissions, JSON generation)
-* Can be released and deployed with minimal fuzz we spend more time on 'dev'
+* Can be released and deployed with one artifact so we can spend more time on 'dev'

 ### minimize dependencies
 * PostgresQL for all heavy lifting (transactions, permissions, json generation)